Customer pulse survey feedback drives improved customer satisfaction.

-Traditionally, a Customer Net Promoter Score is calculated using an eleven point scale that ranges from 0 to 10.
-On this scale, detractors are defined as respondents who are likely to provide poor word of mouth about the company, promoters are likely to spread positive experiences with the company, and neutral respondents aren’t likely to share either glowing or damaging reports about the company.
+Traditionally, a Customer Pulse Survey score is calculated using benchmarks of your industry.
+Detractors are defined as respondents who are likely to provide poor word of mouth about the company, promoters are likely to spread positive experiences with the company, and neutral respondents aren’t likely to share either glowing or damaging reports about the company.
 Sound complicated?
 NBRI provides the analysis and benchmarking for you and makes it easy to understand.
 We also provide expert guidance on how to boost scores and obtain higher marks from all of your customers.

 Case Study: Customer Pulse Survey

 A manufacturer of industrial, transmission, and distribution systems was experiencing increasing competition in its field.
 In order to maintain its customer base and plan for the future, it was essential to understand current levels of performance and word-of-mouth in its customer base.

 An NBRI Customer Pulse Survey was deployed on an ongoing basis, and scores—assessed by various touchpoints—were tracked on a monthly basis.
 The data identified several departments where scores lagged behind total company performance.
 In conjunction with the survey data, an assessment of open-ended question feedback revealed that responsiveness was particularly problematic.